NeoApplications/Neo-Store/README.md

 key.password=key-password
 ```

-Run `./gradlew assembleRelease` to build release *.apk package or run `./gradlew assembleDebug` if you want to build debug *.apk.
+Run `./gradlew assembleRelease` to build release package or run `./gradlew assembleDebug` if you want to build debug apk.

 All of these packages can be installed using the Android package manager